Matching with Nested and Bundled Pandora Boxes: Pandora's Nested-Box Problem

 \subsection{Descending Procedures}

-We next give the appropriate definition of \emph{descending} algorithms and prove they are non-exposed.
 Recall that \emph{advancing} a basket refers to opening the next box or claiming the item if all boxes are opened.

-\begin{definition} Call an algorithm a \emph{descending procedure} if: \emph{(a)} it maintains a non-increasing subset of baskets, the \emph{eligible} set, \emph{(b)} at each step it advances the eligible basket with the largest Weitzman index, and \emph{(c)} it never removes a basket from the eligible set in the same step in which the basket was advanced. \end{definition} The idea of the eligible subset is that in optimization problems such as matching, the constraints often cause an algorithm to permanently rule out some basket from further consideration.
-We will crucially use Lemma \ref{lemma:descending-nonexposed} to prove our main positive result for Pandora's Matching Problem.
+\begin{definition} Call an algorithm a \emph{descending procedure} if: \emph{(a)} it maintains a non-increasing subset of baskets, the \emph{eligible} set, \emph{(b)} at each step it advances the eligible basket with the largest Weitzman index, and \emph{(c)} it never removes a basket from the eligible set in the same step in which the basket was advanced. \end{definition}

+The idea of the eligible subset is that in optimization problems such as matching, the constraints often cause an algorithm to permanently rule out some basket from further consideration.

 \begin{lemma} Any descending procedure is non-exposed. \end{lemma}